Head of the Armed Forces: Duties and functions

 The King regularly receives the agenda in advance of all Cabinet meetings and its committees, particularly the National Security Council.
 He also receives the minutes of the meetings of all of these committees and all Cabinet documents.
 Likewise, the King regularly receives the Secretary of State for Defence in audience to discuss defence documents and policies; if he requires, his Private Secretary can seek additional information from the Ministry of Defence.
 His Majesty also receives regular reports from the Chief of the General Staff, the First Sea Lord and Chief of the Naval Staff, and the Chief of the Air Staff that cover all important developments in military matters.
 His Majesty further receives the Chief of the Defence Staff in audience to discuss tri-service military matters.

 Relationships with military personnel

-Since the reign of Elizabeth II, the Monarch has been affectionately referred to as The Boss in informal settings by some members of the Armed Forces, reflecting the Monarch's connection to the Armed Forces through their position as Commander-in-Chief and the Oath service personal take when joining the Armed Forces.
+Since the reign of Elizabeth II, the Monarch has been affectionately referred to as "The Boss" in informal settings by some members of the Armed Forces, reflecting the Monarch's connection to the Armed Forces through their position as Commander-in-Chief and the Oath service personnel take when joining the Armed Forces.